EnginKARATAS/weekly-reporting-angular/README.md

 When the staff responds to the correction request and reposts the report, an e-mail should be sent to the manager.
 In the subject part of the mail, “<Week number of the year>.Report. <Staff name>.Revision” should be written.

 Figure 5.2.4 The general manager who makes a revision request can send an e-mail by the system as above.

 ![image](https://user-images.githubusercontent.com/43602725/148956785-f9d058e4-0c55-40dc-b872-0620d4973af3.png)

 Users will initially be defined as static, on the admin screen.
 When the manager enters the personnel on the screen, the personnel should be notified by e-mail.
 You have been invited to the Weekly Report Platform.
 You can set your password using the link below and start generating a report.
 When the link to be given in the mail body is clicked, the user should be able to set his own password.

-Şekil 5.2.5 E-mail register link
+Figure 5.2.5 E-mail register link

 ![image](https://user-images.githubusercontent.com/43602725/148956864-980cb794-796c-4205-8ffc-d2bb6ff8c950.png)

 Figure 5.2.6 Diagram of relational tables in the database with mysql workbench and reverse engineering method

 ![image](https://user-images.githubusercontent.com/43602725/148956938-a237df69-6ea8-49ab-b126-165ff237861e.png)